 The Australian study

-Hand span and other data – from Australian pianists mostly – has been collected and the results are described in a paper by Boyle, Boyle & Booker published in December 2015 by the Australasian Piano Pedagogy Conference (http://www.appca.com.au/proceedings/).
+A recent study of mostly Australian pianists collected hand span and other data.
+The results are described in a paper by Boyle, Boyle & Booker published in December 2015 by the Australasian Piano Pedagogy Conference (http://www.appca.com.au/proceedings/).

 Some key results are presented below.
 You can also download a summary document: http://smallpianokeyboards.org/wp-content/uploads/2019/02/NCKP-Hand-span-data-Statistics-Summary-2015-1.pdf.
 The analysis of hand span data from 473 adult pianists includes estimates of gender and ethnic differences, hand span versus a pianist’s ‘level of acclaim’, and comparison with a separate study of university students undertaking business courses (i.e. mostly non-pianists).
 Results have also been compared with previous studies of pianists and non-pianists.
 See Earlier hand span studies

 Two hand span measures were collected – thumb to fifth finger (1-5) and second to fifth finger (2-5) active spans (maximum flat hand stretch) for both hands.
-Fo further explanation of taking hand span measurements, see: Measuring hand spans.
+For further explanation about taking hand span measurements, see: Measuring hand spans

 This is the first known study to analyse ethnic differences in pianists’ hand spans.
 Out of the 473 pianists in the Australian study, 456 were categorised as being of either Asian or Caucasian origin; the remaining 17 of mixed or other descent were omitted from this analysis.
 The tables below summarise the results for 1-5 spans.
 Based on this survey, Caucasian male spans are 0.3 inches larger than those of Asian males, and Caucasian female spans are 0.2 inches greater than those of Asian females.
 Analysis of 2-5 spans shows no statistically significant ethnic difference for males nor for females.